Skip to a section:

 Sometimes with larger email providers (Google, Yahoo, Hotmail, etc.) these emails can end up getting flagged as spam or junk mail.

 PixelStrings users have access to our API for PixelStrings Cloud and PixelStrings On-Prem.
 The APIs are very similar between cloud and on-prem versions, with full extensibility to the PixelStrings feature set.
-Users can find the API in the Support tab of PixelStrings.
+Users can find a link to our API documentation in the Settings section under the API tab.
+On-premises users will direct users to a localhost implementation of the documentation and PixelStrings SaaS users will be directed to an on-line version of the documentation.

 PixelStrings (PxS) has managed storage for all plans or BYOS (Bring Your Own Storage) for paid subscriptions (currently only Amazon S3 storage is supported).